rukai/PF_Sandbox/documentation/manual.md

 Note:
 If PF Sandbox encounters any errors while updating a package, it will "silently" fail and continue loading the package as normal.
 This is because we dont want to prevent users playing local games due to network issues.
-However to troubleshoot issues with your published package you can check the terminal output for errors.
+However to troubleshoot issues with PF Sandbox downloading/updating your package you can check stdout for errors.